DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CORE/Setup/Connection-setup.md

 ### Setting up for web services
 This is a base framework that will allow developers to build custom connections to consume external APIs and integrate them with the module.
 Out of the box the module does not include any functional connections and only provides development examples as a guide.
-For further information, please request the ‘Technical Guide - Web services for EDI 8.1.200’ document.
+For further information, please see [Technical guide - Web API](../Technical-guide/Web-API.md)

 Users can access the form by navigating to **EDI > Setup > Connection setup > Web API settings**